oasis-tcs/openc2-tc-ops/Documentation-Norms.md

    "[push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push)"
    command (on the local command line) to replicate their content to their fork repo.
 This updates the fork repo to match the local repo.
-Pushes can be done frequently to propogate local changes to the GitHub fork as a backup mechanism, until the Contributor determines it is time to contribute their changes onward.
+Pushes can be done frequently to propagate local changes to the GitHub fork as a backup mechanism, until the Contributor determines it is time to contribute their changes onward.
 Note that `git`-aware editing tools, such as the